Jump to content

 “Leave him out of this,” Raphael snapped.

-“It can’t be helped,” Himura said his tone unapologetic.
+“I can't help it,” Himura said, his tone unapologetic.
 “Master Talin changed your brother in many ways, and in some ways, Talin’s struggle in Colston changed you too, Sir.
-But you can’t run away from what you are too long.”
+However, you can’t run away from what you are too long.
+It is a part of you, deep to the bone.”

-“I can try,” Raphael said taking his napkin and dropping it on his unfinished food.
-He pushed back his chair and got to his feet.
+“I can try,” Raphael said, taking his napkin from his lap and dropping it on his unfinished food.

 “Fuck cliffs, Himura,” Raphael said with a scowl.
 “I’m going to push you down the stairs if you don’t stop ruining my morning with your stupid philosophy.
 Come on, I need to understand everything about Arocom Industries before I meet my father.
-We have to get this done quick too.
+We have to get this done quickly.
 I’m going to meet Talin today.”

 The weak afternoon sun turned Green Wood Cemetery into a stunning landscape.

-Quiet, beautiful, Gabriel would approve of this place, Raphael Yun thought.
+Quiet and beautiful, Gabriel would approve of this place, Raphael Yun thought.

 Talin had chosen Gabriel’s resting place well.

-A cold wind swept by, the chill piercing, it felt like he would never be warm again.
+A cold wind swept by, the chill piercing.
+It felt like he would never be warm again.
 Winter was here.
 Buttoning his coat, Raphael continued over a small hill, his steps slowing when he saw the lone figure standing at his destination.

 Talin.